-Council Regulation (EU) No. 833/2014 stipulates a ban on certain vessels listed in Annex XLII to Council Regulation (EU) No. 833/2014 (the list of designated vessels has recently been extended by Council Regulation (EU) 2024/3192 of 16 December 2024).
+Council Regulation (EU) No. 833/2014 stipulates a ban on certain vessels listed in Annex XLII to Council Regulation (EU) No. 833/2014.
 Those listed vessels inter alia include vessels that (1) are owned, chartered or operated by designated persons or entities, (2) transport goods and technology used in the defence and security sector, from or to Russia, or (3) are operated in such a way as to facilitate or engage in the violation or circumvention of EU sanctions against Russia.
 Specifically, in relation to such vessels it is prohibited to

-- provide access to ports, anchorage zones and locks in the EU, and for such vessels to access them; - import into the EU, purchase or transfer such vessels; - · sell, supply, including charter, or export such vessels; - · operate or crew such vessels; - provide flag registration for the benefit of such vessels; - provide financing and financial assistance, including insurance, as well as brokering services, including ship brokering; - provide technical assistance and other services including bunkering, ship supply services, crew changes services, cargo loading and discharge services, fendering and tug services to the benefit of such vessels; and - engage in ship-to-ship transfers or any other transfer of cargo with, or procure any services from, such vessels.
+- provide access to ports, anchorage zones and locks in the EU, and for such vessels to access them; - import into the EU, purchase or transfer such vessels; - · sell, supply, including charter, or export such vessels; - operate or crew such vessels; - provide flag registration for the benefit of such vessels; - provide financing and financial assistance, including insurance, as well as brokering services, including ship brokering; - provide technical assistance and other services including bunkering, ship supply services, crew changes services, cargo loading and discharge services, fendering and tug services to the benefit of such vessels; and engage in ship-to-ship transfers or any other transfer of cargo with, or procure any services from, such vessels.

-Exemptions only apply to vessels in need of assistance seeking a place of refuge, of an emergency port call for reasons of maritime safety, for saving life at sea, for humanitarian purposes, for the urgent prevention or mitigation of an event likely to have a serious and significant impact on human health and safety or the environment, as a response to natural disasters, or for the recognition or enforcement of a judgment or an arbitration award rendered in an EU Member State.
+Exemptions only apply to vessels in need of assistance seeking a place of refuge, of an emergency port call for reasons of maritime safety, for saving life at sea, for humanitarian purposes, for the urgent prevention or mitigation of an event likely to have a serious and significant impact on human health and safety or the environment, as a response to natural disasters, for the recognition or enforcement of a judgment or an arbitration award rendered in an EU Member State or for the purposes of an investigation into infringements of Regulation (EU) No. 833/2014 or into other illicit activity.
 In addition, the EU Member State authorities may grant licences under very limited circumstances.